 The Doctor of Business Administration (DBA) is designed for candidates who, having already completed a Masters program, are looking to further develop their practical and theoretical knowledge of the principles that govern global business.
 The WU DBA program emphasizes advanced decision making and leadership skills as well as in-depth knowledge of theory and applied research.
 Students have the opportunity to explore challenges facing business today, including corporate social responsibility, globalization, and managing change.
 In keeping with our commitment to working adult professionals, we have one of the few doctoral programs in Southern California that allows students to complete their doctoral studies in a hybrid or online format.
 The performance outcomes which are required for the completion of the program include: class participation, response to discussion questions, writing research papers, group assignments, case study analyses, quizzes, mid-term and final examinations (Comprehensive Learning Assessments), and a Doctoral Final Project/ Dissertation.

 Westcliff University wants to produce capable and knowledgeable students who manifest an understanding of work and careers and an ability to adapt quickly to the expectations of employers and the work environment.
-The master’s degree in business administration requires both academic and personal growth of its students, contributing their success as classroom teachers.
-The program’s educational objectives are to:
+The doctorate degree in business administration requires both academic and personal growth of its students, contributing to their success as classroom teachers.
+The program learning outcomes are to: